PTDonnelly/ground_based/README.md

 ### UNDER CONSTRUCTION ###

-1. Better calculation of errors
+1. Better calculation of errors (Done)
 2. Saving of calibration coefficients
 3. Reading arrays into PlotProfiles and WriteSpx: (a) Add the different "modes" to FindFiles, (b) Add the files to FindFiles under relevant
 4. Plotting profiles in PlotProfiles